 Global Strategy vs Local Reality: Why Most Businesses Get International Office Sourcing Wrong

-The real risk isn't cost — it's making the wrong decision
+The real risk isn't cost — it's making the wrong decision.

 Mistake 1: Relying on a limited pool of options